antoniputra/ts-sample/readme.md

 # Project Details
 This is just my experiment Video.js project that use Typescript, Webpack, and Testing setup (see Testing Stack section below).

-## Getting Started
+## Getting Started :rocket:
 Simply, follow steps below:

   1. `npm install`
-  2. Run website in dev-server `npm run dev` (https://localhost:8080) Useful when in development mode.
+  2. Run website in dev-server `npm run dev` (https://localhost:8080)

+    Useful when in development mode, because we can have hot-reload module replacement.
+It will make our productivity increased.
   3. Run test `npm test`
   4. To compile as Production built: `npm run prod`